Broadcast Excellence Rush Limbaugh, the EIB Southern Command.

 Santorum is the least dirty by now.

-Now I got people shouting at, wait a minute, she's a splitter, she's a splitter.
+Now, I got people shouting at, wait a minute, she's a splitter, she's a splitter.

-I mean, she's splitting the conservative vote by voting for Santorum.
+She's splitting the conservative vote by voting for Santorum.

 You know, there's schools of newts out there saying Santorum ought to get out.

-And Santorum's saying, no, you go first.
+And Santorum saying, no, you go first.

-Now the conventional wisdom is that Santorum's voters would go to Gingrich.
+Now, the conventional wisdom is that Santorum's voters would go to Gingrich.

 I'm not so sure of that.

-And I say if the polls are right, if the polls are right, the combined number of votes Santorum and Gingrich will be larger than the number of votes Romney gets.
+And I say if the polls are right, if the polls are right, the combined number of votes, Santorum and Gingrich, will be larger than the number of votes Romney gets.

 And that's going to tick people off.

-As what it's going to say is that the conservative vote is stronger.
+Because what it's going to say is that the conservative vote is stronger.

-But the conventional wisdom that Santorum's voters would go Gingrich, I'm not so sure there's a reason that they're not for Gingrich.
+But the conventional wisdom that Santorum's voters would go Gingrich, I'm not so sure.

 I wild guess on my part.

-I I would think if Santorum got out, the bulk of his voters would go to Romney.
+I would think if Santorum got out, the bulk of his voters would go to Romney.

 Did all of Perry's supporters go to Gingrich?